 Acne.
 Breakouts.
 Zits.
 Pimples.
-A skin condition that is so common that everyone experiences it at some point, acne (and acne treatments) has long been used as easy content on sitcoms and in movies precisely because we can all relate.
+A skin condition that is so common that everyone experiences it at some point (in fact research has shown that more than 90% of the world’s population has some form of acne during the course of their life), acne (and acne treatments) has long been used as easy content on sitcoms and in movies precisely because we can all relate.
 It’s an annoyance but generally a benign one—at least, that’s the perception.
 The reality, however, can be significantly different and more serious when it comes to our self-esteem and well-being.

 June is Acne Awareness Month and focuses on education not just about what causes acne (there have literally been hundreds of theories on this over the years), but also on the true effect it has on people’s lives, which is often not a laughing matter.
 When it comes to acne, it’s not just what it is, but what it does to someone’s quality of life.